aws-ia/terraform-aws-eks-blueprints/patterns/fargate-serverless/README.md

     In our example: `k8s-app2048-app2048-6d9c5e92d6-1234567890.us-west-2.elb.amazonaws.com`

+    !!! info
-    > You might need to wait a few minutes, and then refresh your browser.
+        You might need to wait a few minutes, and then refresh your browser.
-    > If your Ingress isn't created after several minutes, then run this command to view the AWS Load Balancer Controller logs:
+        If your Ingress isn't created after several minutes, then run this command to view the AWS Load Balancer Controller logs:

     ```sh
     kubectl logs -n kube-system deployment.apps/aws-load-balancer-controller